- Role-based, attribute-based, & just-in-time access to infrastructure

 Excellent access control and monitoring strategies are a crucial part of any infrastructure plan in today’s highly distributed environment.
 Yet manually distributing, revoking, rotating, and auditing SSH keys is a lot of work.
 Incorporating a good control plane is the answer:

-- Eliminates the need to provide SSH keys to individual users and administer them across multiple machines.
+- It eliminates the need to provide SSH keys to individual users and administer them across multiple machines.

 - Centralizes credential management and access by role via an easy-to-use interface, making onboarding and offboarding simple.